mcroddy/White-Cell-Game-v1/README.md

 # White Cell Game v1
 This is only a Gamemaker Studio 2 project file export (the free version of Gamemaker 2 does not allow exporting).
 It cannot be run as an executable.
 The game is a simple Asteroid clone.
+The player controls the white blood cell with the WASD keys, pressing spacebar to shoot antibodies.
+The more viruses that are hit by the antibody projectiles, the more the viruses multiply.
+This was a good way to get familiar with GameMaker Studio 2.
+It provides a decent built-in image editor and a simple coding language.